 Housed in two adjoining century-old buildings, this 110-room luxury boutique is a revelation in bustling Union Square.
 Much of the hotel's present reputation was built in 2007, when it was acquired by Taj, which also owns the Pierre in New York.
 Soft renovations brought the hotel up to the India-based luxury brand's high standards, and Campton Place Taj has since earned numerous accolades as one of the world's greatest places to stay.
 Service is taken to new heights here.
 From the dedicated concierge available throughout the day to the extremely knowledgeable and attentive restaurant servers, Taj Campton Place provides service par excellence.
 Despite its stature, the hotel feels surprisingly casual, with friendly, chatty service and a small lobby full of fresh-cut orchids and paintings by local artists.
 The lobby's lack of opulence belies the hotel's level of luxury, which includes an impressive array of services and premium in-room amenities.
 The restaurant, Campton Place, is an institution in its own right, complete with a master sommelier (one of 150 people in the world to hold that title) and a wine cellar with 1,500-plus labels.

-With 276 guest rooms and 60 suites in a stately century-old building whose colonnaded facade resembles the U.S. Supreme Court building, this Ritz maintains the conservative classiness that defines the chain: traditional oil paintings on the walls, fresh orchids, marble everywhere, and more chandeliers than you can count.
+Set in a stately century-old building whose colonnaded facade resembles the U.S. Supreme Court building, this Ritz maintains the conservative classiness that defines the chain: traditional oil paintings on the walls, fresh orchids, marble everywhere, and more chandeliers than you can count.
 The hotel is also just two blocks from the peak of Nob Hill.
 In the afternoon, a harpist performs in the lounge.
 A rose accompanies your room-service spread.
 Classy all the way.
-Finally, there's the luxury spa, a destination unto itself; an inviting indoor pool and Jacuzzi (rarities in San Francisco); and an acclaimed restaurant, Dining Room.
+Finally, there's the luxury spa, a destination unto itself; an inviting indoor pool and whirlpool (rarities in San Francisco); and an acclaimed restaurant, Dining Room.
 Even so, the Ritz doesn't quite match up to its competitors.
 No separate soaking tub and shower, just a standard shower/tub combo in the rooms, unlike at the St. Regis and no free rides in the house Maserati like at Fairmont Heritage Square.